calluume/UK_redistricter/README.md

     <img width="500" alt="diff_table" src="https://user-images.githubusercontent.com/62618224/161809783-ac13c34f-ce49-4381-bb4b-b08fcf13165b.png">
 </p>

 GeoPackage files containing the boundaries for each country are also required in order to map solutions.
-In which case, England and Wales use the 2011 boundaries available from the ONS, Scotland uses the 2014 boundaries from Boundaries Scotland and Northern Ireland uses the 1993 boundaries from OpenDataNI.
+In which case, England and Wales use the 2011 boundaries available from the ONS, Scotland uses the 2014 boundaries from Boundaries Scotland and Northern Ireland uses the 1993 boundaries from OpenDataNI (distributed under the [Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)).

 All wards and constituencies are referred to using their ONS code, (England E05 / E14, Wales W05 / W06, Scotland S13 / S14, Northern Ireland N08 / N06), except for the City of London, which uses the London borough boundaries (E09) due to data availability from the 2011 census.